Opzalas/CMPG-323-Overview---33448809/README.md

 # CMPG-323-Overview-33448809
-This a repository for CMPG 323 Projects with form part of my Portfolio of Evidence
+This is a repository for my CMPG 323 Projects which form part of my Portfolio of Evidence